zachlatta/zachlatta.com/quotes/_posts/2018-01-11-chinese-food-delivery-apps-are-huge.md

 > There were 751 million internet users in mainland China as of June, almost 20 million more than at the end of 2016, according to the report.

-295 million people have ordered food delivery online.
-751 million people use the internet.
+295 million people in China ordered online food delivery the first half of 2017.
+Out of 751 million internet users.
 These numbers are hard to fathom.

 [China's Hottest Internet Sector Is Old-Fashioned Food Delivery](https://www.bloomberg.com/news/articles/2017-08-04/china-s-hottest-internet-sector-is-old-fashioned-food-delivery)